 During the probation period, both the employee and the employer decide whether they want to continue the employment relationship.
-To pass probation, the employee needs to demonstrate that they have satisfactorily performed the duties and responsibilities for their position.
+For the probation to be confirmed, the employee needs to demonstrate that they have satisfactorily performed the duties and responsibilities for their position.

 The Policy on academic staff probation:

 - describes how staff members and supervisors can set appropriate objectives consistent with Charles Sturt's expectations

 - provides information for supervisors about reviewing academic staff performance during probation

 - helps to ensure performance is aligned with Charles Sturt's values

 - helps staff with professional development